Do you love pie, but stress about the crust? Welcome to a very large club.

 Cover a dry measuring cup with plastic wrap (to keep it from sticking to the crumbs).
 Gently re-press the crumbs into the pan to make them even and compact, starting with the sides first.
 Tamp down the crumbs on the bottom so the crumbs are even and compact.

-4 Bake the crust: Place the pie pan in the center of the oven and bake for 10 minutes, or until the edges are just slightly browned.
-Set the pie pan on a rack to cool to room temperature and use according to the directions of your recipe.
+6 Bake the crust (optional): If you want to bake this crust for the toasty flavor it imparts before filling it, put it in the center of the oven for 10 minutes, or until the edges are just slightly browned.
+Set the pie pan on a rack to cool to room temperature and use according to your recipe directions.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 Thank you!